Pedro Quiñónez: Club career

 Quiñónez signed with El Nacional at the age of 16.
 He played for the U-16, U-18, and U-20 team before finally getting a senior team cap in 2004.
 He played at both the senior level and Sub 20 level in 2005, after which he became a full senior team member.
 In 2005 and 2006, he helped El Nacional win two national championships, tying the club as the most successful team in Ecuador.
 He is a starting key player and due to his solid performances he was called up to the national team.
 He can play in many midfield positions as a good option for players needed for a position needed.

 On December 12, 2008, Quiñónez signed with Primera Division de Mexico's Santos Laguna from Torreón, Coahuila, for an undisclosed amount.

 On January 14, 2010, Quiñónez was transferred on a loan with an option to buy to Ecuadorian giants Emelec.
 He became a fundamental part of the team during the 2010 season, and his loan was extended until late 2011.
-On November 2011, Quiñónez was finally bought by Emelec, after paying the transfer to Santos Laguna.
+In November 2011, Quiñónez was finally bought by Emelec, after paying the transfer to Santos Laguna.